 Address: Plum Grove Historic House, 1030 Carroll Street, Iowa City IA 52240

-In 1838, President Van Buren appointed Robert as the first governor of the Territory of Iowa where he served until 1841.
+In 1838, President Van Buren appointed Robert as the first governor of the Territory of Iowa, where he served until 1841.

 Robert lived there until he died in 1853.
 Friendly sold the homestead in 1866.
 The house was owned by several families until the state of Iowa purchased it in the 1940s.
 It was restored and opened as a historical site in 1946.
-Free public tours let people see what life was like as a Lucas in the 1840s and 1850s.
+Free public tours let people see life as a Lucas in the 1840s and 1850s.

-See Related: Best Travel Insurance for Digital Nomads
+See Related: Travel Insurance for Digital Nomads

 Downtown Iowa City

 Discover the downtown pedestrian mall with locally-owned shops and restaurants, plus tons of entertainment options and Iowa City attractions.